yoganc49/yoga-learning/README.md

 # yoga-learning
-Tjis is my Learning first github lab
+This is my Learning first github lab
+Author Yogananda